 I go to the victim, he’s wheezing, clearly in pain.

 A wheezy, “How’s he do it?”

-“No idea, but there are three graves in the backyard, be happy you aren’t the fourth.”
+“No idea, but there are graves in the backyard, be happy you aren’t in one.”

 “Who are you, how did you know?”